-Budget reconciliation provides a fast-track process for consideration of bills to implement the policy choices embodied in the annual Congressional budget resolution.
-During the 115th Congress, Republicans have used this tool twice to pursue their policy goals.
+Budget reconciliation provides a fast-track process for consideration of bills to implement the policy choices embodied in the annual congressional budget resolution.
+During the 115th Congress, for example, Republicans used this tool twice to pursue their policy goals.
 This report summarizes the reconciliation process and the recent history of its use.